Stephen-Gordon/myCa/README.md

 Hi Anne,

-This is my Laravel application
+This is my Laravel application.

 I never got image functionallity to work.
 I made an attempt but had issues with the file upload.